Gissio/radpro/README.md

 ## Installation on other devices

-Currently, Rad Pro supports the FS2011/FS9000/NR-950/YT-203B radiation meter.
+Currently, Rad Pro supports the FS2011/FS9000/NR-950/YT-203B.
 If you would like to contribute to this project and add support for other devices, please contact me.

 ## Usage